mahlenmorris/VCVRack/Memory.md

 seeing far more value in it then I did.
 And for then doing the actual work of implementing it.

-Thanks to [Omri Cohen](https://www.youtube.com/@OmriCohen-Music) for making some videos explaining these modules that far surpass my ability to do so.
+Thanks to [Omri Cohen](https://www.youtube.com/@OmriCohen-Music) for making videos explaining these modules that far surpass my ability to do so.

 And my deepest gratitude to Diane LeVan, for letting me ignore her and actually useful household projects